alexsaunderswps/User-Guides/vr_training_guide.md

 5. **Comfort head strap**
    - Aftermarket head strap for Quest 3 headsets
-   - Can be removed, replaced, cage and USB cable must be removed prior to removal
+   - Can be removed, replaced, cage and USB-Cable must be removed prior to removal
-   - Provides anchor point for USB cable
+   - Provides anchor point for USB-Cable
    - Adjustable via dial at back of strap
    - Articulated at temples to allow fitting over some glasses and hairstyles